OctHe/leetcode_unit/README.md

 # leetcode_unit

-This is a terminal tool for effeciently practice the problems in [Leetcode](https://leetcode.com/).
+This is a terminal tool for effeciently practice the problems in [Leetcode](https://leetcode.com/) with C/C++.
+The goal of leetcode_unit is to integrate all solutions and all problems in Leetcode into one program (i.e., leetcode).

 leetcode_unit is lightweight so that it does not need extra libraries except cppunit.
 It also can works locally without network connection.
 On the other hand, if you are interested in algorithm and unit test, new solutions and tests for any problem in Leetcode can be added by yourself with the help of the example.

-# Support Platform
+## Support Platform

 It has been tested on Ubuntu 20.04 and Windows subsystems for Linux (WSL) v2.